Elixo12/front_end_projects/to do app/README.md

 ## How to Use
 1. Clone the repository.
-2. Open `index.html` to start tracking expenses.
+2. Open `index.html` to adding your tasks.